 • Relax and catch a few rays on the chestnut sun deck.
 Recliners are provided.

 • Feeling peckish?
-Why not enjoy the simple pleasures of food freshly cooked on the gas bar-b-que, conveniently located at the other end of the garden terrace ...
+Why not enjoy the simple pleasures of food freshly cooked on the gas bar-b-que, conveniently located on the garden terrace ...
 A family-sized picnic table is provided too.

-• Pick fresh mint, figs, plums and blackcurrants from the garden.
+• Help yourself to fresh mint, figs, plums and blackcurrants from the garden when in season.

 At Casa Marginetta we believe in offering you total fairness and flexibility:

 • Families always welcome ... we have never charged extra for school holidays :)